AlexandrosNakos/MSc-Data-Science-AUEB/Large Scale Data Management/README.md

 ## *Conclusion*

-- According to the graph, it is obvious that we had a clear winner in terms of execution times
+- According to the results, we have a clear winner in terms of execution times
-- Using Spark SQL on `parquet` files to execute the queries seemed to be the fastest way for someone to proceed with
+- Query execution using Spark SQL on **parquet** files seems to yield the best performance
-- On the other hand, MapReduce using the RDD API seemed to be by far the slowest and less efficient choice
+- On the opposite side, MapReduce using the RDD API seems to be by far the less efficient choice